-This one, cooked by my daughter, Alex, is based on a recipe by Andrea Nguyen.
+This one is based on a recipe by Andrea Nguyen.
 As it turns out, my old deconstructed version of Vietnamese beef stew was almost authentic except for one ingredient — lemongrass.

-Unlike Andrea Nguyen’s recipe however which uses beef chuck (more readily available in the States, according to her), our Vietnamese beef stew at home has short ribs.
+Unlike Andrea Nguyen’s recipe however which uses beef chuck (more readily available in the States, according to her), our Vietnamese beef stew uses bone-in beef.
 Another modification is the use of broth instead of water.
-Alex also added wedges of sweet potatoes.

-- 500 grams beef short ribs cut between the bones
+- 500 grams stewing beef cut into serving size pieces

 For the marinade

 - 2 carrots peeled and cut into wedges

 - mint to garnish

 - In a bowl, mix the beef with all the marinating ingredients.
 Cover and keep overnight in the fridge.